maedadev/itamae-plugin-recipe-god/README.md

   Systemd Unit File.
   If CentOS7, configure for systemd.

+In default, This recipe will install "god" gem from rubygems.org.
+You can install another god by specifying  "ALTERNATIVE_GOD" environment variables.

+    ALTERNATIVE_GOD="gem name"
+    ALTERNATIVE_GOD="path/to/gemfile"

+If you will specify gem name as "ALTERNATIVE_GOD" environment variables, you can specify the version as "ALTERNATIVE_GOD_VERSION" environment varialbes.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.